-The following requirements apply to the transport of asbestos waste and non-compliance with these requirements is an offence under the clause 78 of the Protection of the Environment Operations (Waste) Regulation 2014:
+The following requirements apply to the transport of asbestos waste and non-compliance with these requirements is an offence under the clause 78 of the Protection of the Environment Operations (Waste) Regulation 2014(POEO Waste Reg):

-- a. any part of any vehicle in which the person transports the waste is covered, and leak-proof, during the transportation, and - b. if the waste consists of bonded asbestos material-it is securely packaged during the transportation, and - c. if the waste consists of friable asbestos material-it is kept in a sealed container during transportation, if the waste consists of asbestos-contaminated soils-it is wetted down.
-Asbestos waste that is transported interstate must be tracked in accordance with the Protection of the Environment Operations (Waste) Regulation 2014.
+- a. any part of any vehicle in which the person transports the waste is covered, and leak-proof, during the transportation, and - b. if the waste consists of bonded asbestos material-it is securely packaged during the transportation, and - c. if the waste consists of friable asbestos material-it is kept in a sealed container during transportation, and if the waste consists of asbestos-contaminated soils-it is wetted down.
+Asbestos waste that is transported interstate must be tracked in accordance with the POEO Waste Reg.
 Asbestos waste transported within New South Wales does not need to be tracked.
 The waste tracking system is administered by the EPA.
 Operators that use the EPA's WasteLocate system will be in compliance with these requirements.
-Information about EPA's WasteLocate system can be found at: www.epa.nsw.gov.au/wasteregulation/transport-asbestos-tyres.htm
+Information about EPA's WasteLocate system can be found at: www.epa.nsw.gov.au/wasteregulation/transport-asbestos-types.htm

-It is an offence to transport waste to a place that cannot lawfully receive that waste, or cause or permit waste to be so transported (under S143 Protection of the Environment Operations Act 1997).
-Penalty Notices may be issued to individuals and corporations.
+It is an offence to transport waste to a place that cannot lawfully receive that waste, or cause or permit waste to be so transported (under S143POEO Act).Penalty Notices may be issued to individuals and corporations.